The best things to do in Copenhagen include visiting royal palaces, castles, world-class museums, and colorful neighborhoods.

 Copenhagen is famous for its bicycle culture, but I felt a little intimidated seeing how locals effortlessly cruise up and down the bike lanes, especially during rush hour.

 The city also has an extensive underground metro system I all but forgot about.
 Oops.
 Next time.

-Two places I included on this list, which are outside Copenhagen city limits, but easily accessible by train are Kronborg Castle and the Louisiana Museum of Art.
+I included two places on this list, outside Copenhagen city limits but easily accessible by train, are Kronborg Castle and the Louisiana Museum of Art.